lawrennd/old_talks/_ml/modelling-things.md

 clinical tests, but all tests that will be invented in the future.
 This leads to the idea of massive missing data.
-The classical statistical table of data is merely the special case where someone has filled in a block of information.
+The classical statistical table of data is merely the special case where someone has filled in a block of information.}

-To deal with massively missing data we need to think about the *Kolmogorov consistency* of a process.
+\notes{To deal with massively missing data we need to think about the *Kolmogorov consistency* of a process.
 Let me introduce Kolmogorov consistency by way of an example heard from Tony O'Hagan, but one that he credits originally to Michael Goldstein.
 Imagine you are on jury